hossein1376/English-Persian-Kindle-Custom-Dictionary/.src/README.md

 Reference the content.html file(s) in the manifest, spine and guide section based on the template.

-Akso, you can add cover image and more, follow the instructions inside the "Publishing Guide for Creating Dictionaries".
+Also, you can add cover image and more, follow the instructions inside the "Publishing Guide for Creating Dictionaries".

 # Finishing the project: